rails/rails/guides/source/getting_started.md

 => #<Product:0x00000001221f6260 id: 1, name: "T-Shirt", created_at: "2024-11-09 16:35:01.117836000 +0000", updated_at: "2024-11-09 16:35:01.117836000 +0000">
 ```

-Similar to `save`, we can use `create` to instantiate and save an Active Record model in a single call.
+Similar to `save`, we can use `create` to instantiate and save an Active Record object in a single call.

 ```irb
 store(dev)> Product.create(name: "Pants")